A safety in American football is an important and versatile position on the football field.

 Free Safety

 The free safety position is common in most defensive structures.
 This player has a unique skill set as they must cover the ground.
-Players that play free safety are often the lone safety.
+Players who play free safety are often the lone safety.

 When watching a football game, this player will often be the deepest player on the field.
 The name free safety comes from the fact that the safety is often free to cover the deep part of the field.